-The 4 hour conversation, taken from youtube: Cage & Feldman (.opus)
+The 4 hour conversation, available on youtube: Cage & Feldman

 I originally wanted to upload this here so that I could talk about some of the topics that Cage and Feldman discuss.
 I realise now that that would be a futile task.
 This isn’t a conversation that can be ‘summarised’ or ‘talked about’ very effectively.